dalecurtis/image-decoder-api/explainer.md

   Promise<ImageFrame> decode(optional unsigned long frameIndex = 0,
                              optional boolean completeFramesOnly = true);

+  // Decodes only the metadata for an image; resolves the promise when metadata
+  // can be decoded.
+Normally this is done automatically at construction time.
+  // However when using a ReadableStream, there may not be enough data to decode
+  // metadata at the time of construction.
+  Promise<void> decodeMetadata();

+  // Selects another track of the image.
+Destructively recreates the underlying
+  // decoder.
+Identical track selections will be ignored.
+Invalid track
+  // selections will raise an exception.
+Clears the |preferAnimation| flag if
+  // one was provided during construction.
+  //
+  // Changing tracks will resolve all outstanding decode requests as rejected
+  // and reset any partially decoded frame state.
+Outstanding ImageFrames and
+  // metadata decode promises will remain valid.
+  [RaisesException] void selectTrack(unsigned long trackId);

   // The number of frames in the image.
   //
   // When decoding a ReadableStream the value will be 0 until enough data to
-  // decode the frame count has been received.
-If the format has no fixed count,
+  // decode metadata has been received.
+If the format has no fixed count, the
-  // the value will increase as frames are received by the decoder. readonly attribute unsigned long frameCount;
+  // value will increase as frames are received by the decoder. readonly attribute unsigned long frameCount;

-  // The detected mime type for the decoded image.
+  // The mime type for the decoded image.
+This reflects the value provided
-  //
+  // during construction.
-  // When decoding a ReadableStream the value will be an empty string until
-  // enough data to detect the mime type has been received. readonly attribute USVString type;
+  readonly attribute USVString type;

   // The image's preferred repetition count.
   //
   // When decoding a ReadableStream the value will be 0 until enough data to
-  // decode the repetition count has been received. readonly attribute unsigned long repetitionCount;
+  // decode metadata has been received. readonly attribute unsigned long repetitionCount;

   // True if all available frames have been received by the decoder. readonly attribute boolean complete;

+  // List of tracks available in this image.
+  //
+  // When decoding a ReadableStream the array will be empty until enough data to
+  // decode metadata has been received. readonly attribute FrozenArray<ImageTrack> tracks;
 };
 ```